 Pros:

-- Integrated business payments network simplifies invoice delivery and payment acceptance
+- Integrated invoice presentment and payment acceptance.

 Cons: